Independent Assurance Initiative · Est. 2026

 70–84Methodological concernsDirection of conclusions holds, but specific issues should be addressed.

-< 70Material reproducibility concernsOne or more results cannot be reproduced from submitted data; revision required.
+< 70Material reproducibility concernsOne or more results cannot be independently reproduced; revision required.

 Anchor standards